 - Attention Deficit Hyperactivity Disorder (ADHD)

 Why should I bring my child to Children’s?

-At Children’s, we have a team of specialists who work together to diagnose and treat a number of hearing and auditory processing disorders.
+At Children’s, we have a team of specialists who work together to diagnose and treat a number of hearing and auditory processing disorders in children.
 Our auditory processing disorder program uses a team approach because we believe it’s the best, most effective approach to diagnosis and treatment.

-Diagnosing (C)APD is difficult because behaviors that children with (C)APD display can be similar to behaviors typically found in other disorders.
+Diagnosing central auditory processing disorders is difficult because behaviors that children with (C)APD display can be similar to behaviors typically found in other disorders.
 Our specialists have years of experience diagnosing difficult cases and treating children.
 We work closely with specialists throughout the hospital to make sure your child gets the right diagnosis and the best treatment.

 Meet our team

-Our team is made up of an audiologist, speech-language pathologist and psychologist.
+The specialist team heading up our Auditory Processing Disorder Program is made up of an audiologist, speech-language pathologist and psychologist.
 Each professional helps determine where your child’s problem occurs along the path of sound traveling from the ear to the brain.
 Each of us a different role, and your child may not need to see every professional in our group.

 What our team members do

 - Test for hearing loss